Skip site navigation (1)Skip section navigation (2)

 Display details about the session recorded in the specified timing

 file and exit.
-The session has to be recorded using advanced format
+The session must have been recorded using the

 -x, --stream type